Tip

 \onlinemap{filename}{map_url}{pdf_path}{caption}{label}{draft}

-• label is the label of the map, and should be a lowercase string.
-We encourage you to use a label that starts with map:.
+captionis the caption of the map.labelis the label of the map, and should be a lowercase string.
+We encourage you to use a label that starts withmap:.

 If you don’t have a map ready when you write the text, you can just add the draft argument, like this: